dieterich-lab/pulseR-paper/raw_data.md

    - RSEM counts available for mature/primary RNA for total
    - TPM only for labelling experiments (for
-   - no spike-ins data in tables
+   - no spike-ins, except total in order to estimate copies per cell